-The DEQAR databases was conceived and has succeeded in enabling a broad range of users to satisfy their information needs and to support different types of decisions (e.g. recognition of degrees, mobility of students, portability of grants/loans).
+The DEQAR database enables a broad range of users to satisfy their information needs and to support different types of decisions (e.g. recognition of degrees, mobility of students, portability of grants/loans).
 These users include but are not limited to:

 - Recognition information centres (ENIC-NARICs)